WANG-AXIS/wang-axis.github.io/_pages/home.md

 <!-- Include all compiled plugins (below), or include individual files as needed -->
 <script src="https://maxcdn.bootstrapcdn.com/bootstrap/3.3.7/js/bootstrap.min.js"></script>

-Our lab focuses on innovation and translation of x-ray computed tomography, optical molecular tomography, multi-scale and multi-modality imaging, and AI/machine learning for image reconstruction and analysis, and has been continuously funded by federal agencies and leading companies.
-Our group collaborates with Harvard, Wake Forest, Stanford, Cornell, MSK, Yale, GE, and others, to develop theories, methods, software, systems for clinical applications and integrated workflows.
+Our lab focuses on innovation and translation of medical imaging, with an emphasis on x-ray CT, multi-modality/multi-scale imaging, and deep image reconstruction and analysis.
+We have been continuously funded by federal agencies and leading companies.
+Our world-class collaboration network includes industry leaders and top academic institutions such as GE Healthcare, MARS (New Zealand), Harvard University, Wake Forest University, Stanford University, Memorial Sloan Kettering, Hospital for Special Surgery, Yale University, and others.
+Together, we are developing theories, methods, software, systems, and workflows to shape the future of healthcare.

 We are grateful for funding and supports from [National Institutes of Health](https://www.nih.gov/), [GE Healthcare](https://www.gehealthcare.com/), [Nvidia](https://www.nvidia.com/en-us/), and [Rensselaer Polytechnic Institute](https://www.rpi.edu).